SamiHaddouti/Watson-Assistant-Spotify-Tutorial/README.md

 ## Setting up Spotify API

 <h4>1) Create an Spotify App</h4>
 After the login you will see your Spotify Developer Dashboard.
 There you will have to create an app.
-Give it a name, click on Create and it should look similar to the screenshot.
+Give it a name, click on Create and it should look similar to the screenshot.  <br>

 ![1 Spotify App](readme_images/1_create_spotify_app.png)

 <h4>2) Get credentials</h4>
 Now navigate to the app and you should find the Client ID and below that the Client Secret (click on "Show Client Secret" to view it).
-Save the two somewhere safe because we will need them soon in our Python Code.
+Save the two somewhere safe because we will need them soon in our Python Code.  <br>

 ![2 Credentials](readme_images/2_credentials.png)